TO MAKE EVERYONE MORE GREEN

 And all users would be

 6. I AM NOT A HERMIT

-Someone who reads that I use only 2000 kWh of
+Someone who reads that I use less than 2000 kwh of

 electricity per year